anthonylangsworth/FCMS/README.md

 Requirements:
 1. Install [Elite Dangerous Market Connector (EDMC)](https://github.com/EDCD/EDMarketConnector/wiki/Installation-&-Setup) version 4.0 or later.
+2. Create an account on https://fleetcarrier.space.
+3. Purchase a fleet carrier in **Elite: Dangerous**.

 To install:
 1. Download the MSI file for the latest release under the [Releases](https://github.com/anthonylangsworth/FCMS/releases) at the top right.
 You may get a warning saying it is potentially harmful.
 Please ignore these warnings.